Guardia di Finanza Air Maritime Exploration Squadron: Environmental Police

+Other activities

 The GEA has at its disposal several "speciality instructors", who are pilots enabled to carry out young pilots' final training.
 Nowadays, with cost-control policies, pilots are "on-job trained"; that is, they complete their training while effectively flying operational missions.

 Because of the aircraft and system complexity, GEA personnel often join international shows (such as in Malaysia, France, UK, Malta), increasing the Italian Aeronautical industry international fame.
 These industries, as GEA pilots’ and operators' professional level is extremely high, often use them for test flights and certification activities, such as the temperature limits for P166 DP1 engine ignition test in Finland.

 In everyday activity, the squadron's activity ranges from police patrol to humanitarian missions, proving that the versatility is one of the best GEA's qualities, as a powerful means of protection of economical, financial and humanitarian interests of the European Union.